Sultan-Salim-Shaikh/Sultan-Salim-Shaikh/README.md

 **Talking about Personal Stuffs:**

-- 👨🏽‍💻 I have worked as AI/ML Intern at Tata Motors
-- 🖋️  I completed my Master's in Computer Applications from VIT, Pune
+- 🖋️  I completed my B. Tech in Mechanical Engineering from Bharati Vidyapeeth University College of Engineering, Pune
 - 🖋️ I'm actively participating in Data science competitions on kaggle,Analytics Vidhya
 - 📌 Scroll down to see my Pinned Repositories
-- 📫 Please email via kulkarnimandar96@gmail.com to reach me;

 <br/>
 </em>